juju/juju/doc/architectural-overview.md

 A Juju model is a distributed system comprising:

 * A data store (mongodb) which describes the desired state of the world, in terms of running workloads or *services*, and the *relations* between them; and of the *units* that comprise those services, and the *machines* on which those units run.
 * A bunch of *agents*, each of which runs the same `jujud` binary, and which are variously responsible for causing reality to converge towards the idealised world- state encoded in the data store.
 * Some number of *clients* which talk over an API, implemented by the agents, to update the desired world-state (and thereby cause the agents to update the world to match).
 The `juju` binary is one of many possible clients; the `juju-gui` web application, and the `juju-deployer` python tool, are other examples.

-The whole system depends upon a substrate, or *provider*, which supplies the compute, storage, and network resources used by the workloads (and by juju itself; but never forget that *everything* described in this document is merely supporting infrastructure geared towards the successful deployment and configuration of the workloads that solve actual problems for actual users).
+The whole system depends upon a substrate, or *provider*, which supplies the compute, storage, and network resources used by the workloads (and by Juju itself; but never forget that *everything* described in this document is merely supporting infrastructure geared towards the successful deployment and configuration of the workloads that solve actual problems for actual users).